Capital of Talents #skills4future

 Business centers operate shared services centers (SSCs) or provide external services (BPOs).
 A Shared Service Center (SSC) implements specific internal processes (eg financial services and accounting, IT support, HR, etc.), thus supports the key activities of the parent and sister companies.
 Business Process Outsourcing (BPO) is an external provider of business process services and related responsibilities for third parties.

 The mission of the forum is to increase awareness of the business services sector, its role in the Slovak economy and supports its further growth.
 The aim of the forum is to share information on common practices, problems and solutions, communicate with central and local authorities, monitor and evaluate legislation, the labor market situation and activities in areas of corporate social responsibility, working with universities and secondary schools to improve skills, and employment of their graduates in business service centers.
 Business Service Center Forum also represents the voice of AmCham's broad membership in relation to public institutions.

-The industry of business service centers is the third largest one after automotive and electrical engineering, employing in Slovakia a total of 37 thousand people, of which only 10 percent are foreigners.
-The sector creates jobs with a high added value, as the average monthly salary here reaches 1830 euros.
+The business services industry is the third largest one after automotive and electrical engineering, employing in Slovakia more than 39 000 FTEs, of which only 11 percent are foreign nationals.
+The sector creates jobs with a high added value, as the average monthly gross salary here overcomes 1900 EUR.

 Business-Academic CooperationAmCham has been consistently active in deepening the cooperation between business and academic environment and help so to the cooperation between the educational sector and the demand of the market.
 We are trying to achieve this by active and constructive dialogue with the Ministry of Education and other relevant stakeholders in the area of education, science and research, but also by our own education activities, including the flagship teacher-centric program Train the Trainer, student-oriented Mentor Network Program or handful of accredited courses delivered at Bratislava and Košice based universities.